Jeronimo Cruz gets pretty excited about bodies. Celestial bodies. Constellations, nebulae, star clusters.

 Running a public outreach astronomy program lets him share some of what he missed as a child.

 “One of the things that I always wanted to do was, as I looked through the telescope and found things, to turn around and show someone else.”

 He gets to do it now.
-Several times a week, Adam Block guides astronomy tourists through a six-hour program that includes a viewing through the Schulman Telescope.
+Adam Block guides astronomy tourists several times a week through a six-hour program that includes viewing through the Schulman Telescope.

-People of all ages attend, but as they step to the eyepiece of the Schulman, even the adults become almost like children.
-All seem to return to a place of pure wonder and astonishment.
+The attendees are of all ages.
+But as they step to the Schulman’s eyepiece, even the adults become almost childlike.
+Everyone seems to return to a place of pure wonder and astonishment.
 People get quiet.
-Kids inform parents they want to become astronomers.
-Time flies.
+The kids inform their parents that they want to become astronomers.